amnahsiddiqa/RNASEQ_processing/README.md

 Both implementations make use of containerized environments using Docker or Singularity.

 ## Docker/Singularity Images
-Docker images for the following tools are available on
+Docker images for the following tools are available [@dockerhub](https://hub.docker.com/u/amnahsid)
  - STAR-RSEM
  - FASTQC
  - MultiQC